 The COVID-19 pandemic: Coronavirus affects us all

 School closures, stay-at-home orders, and lockdowns: over the past months COVID-19 has changed our lives dramatically.
-People around the world are getting infected with the novel coronavirus disease (SARS-CoV-2) every day – and especially now during the winter months numbers are rising again.
+People around the world are still getting infected with the novel coronavirus disease (SARS-CoV-2) every day.
 Experts are urging people to follow social distancing and strict hygiene measures in order to contain infections as well as possible.